bergekj/Cyber-physical-system-Data-driven-engineering/README.md

 Use the built-in continuous integration in GitLab.

-we have one build stage for making the test and build the image we have one deploy stage for making release our docker image
+we have one build stage for making the test and build the image. we have one deploy stage for making release our docker image.
+(if you want to release you should do it with tage)

 ***
 ## Features